 Modern slavery statement

-Our statement on modern slavery This statement is made pursuant to section 54 of the Modern Slavery Act 2015, for the financial year ending 31 August 2018.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015, for the financial year ending 31 August 2018.
 This statement was approved by the Trust Board on 06 December 2018.

 Co-op Academies Trust (the Trust) is a growing Multi-Academy Trust, sponsored by the Co-op.
-At August 2018, it comprised twelve academy schools located in Leeds, Manchester and Stoke-on-Trent which are sponsored by the Co-op.
-It has around 1,000 employees and an annual turnover in excess of £36m, and procures services and good from third party providers predominantly based within the UK.
+At August 2018, it comprised twelve academy schools located in Leeds, Manchester and Stoke-on-Trent, around 1,300 employees and an annual turnover in excess of £36m.
+It procures services and goods from third party providers predominantly based within the UK.

 In line with our co-operative values and the actions of our sponsor, the Trust is committed to ensuring there is no modern slavery or human trafficking within any part of its business or supply chain.

-During the last year, CAT has produced an Anti-Slavery & Human Trafficking Policy in consultation with key stakeholders and recognised Trade Unions.
-The policy was approved by the CAT Board in April 2017 and published on our website here.
+The Trust’s Anti-Slavery & Human Trafficking Policy was produced in consultation with key stakeholders and recognised Trade Unions, and approved by the Trust Board in April 2017.
+It is published on our website here.

 Due diligence in relation to slavery & human trafficking in its business

-CAT employs people solely within England.
+The Trust employs people solely within England.
 Our recruitment processes are set out in our Safer Recruitment Policy and ensure that all prospective employees are legally entitled to work in the UK.
-A copy of the policy is on our website.
-During 2016/17 2 additional guidance has been issued to our academies around checking and recording Right to Work in the UK.
+A copy of the policy is on our website here: http://www.coopacademies.co.uk/about/policies

 Due diligence in relation to slavery & human trafficking in its supply chain